Under Minnesota law, domestic assault (Minn. Stat. 609.2242) is an assault against a family member or another member of the defendant’s household.

 There are three levels of domestic assault in Minnesota.

-A charge of domestic assault as a misdemeanor occurs when it is a first-time offense or there have been no convictions on the defendant’s record in the past ten years.
+Occurs when it is a first-time offense and there have been no convictions on record in the past ten years.

-Domestic assault is charged as a felony when there are two or more qualifying domestic violence-related convictions on the defendant’s record within the past ten years.
+Occurs when there are two or more domestic violence convictions in the past ten years.

 Domestic Assault by Strangulation

 A specific type of felony domestic assault—by strangulation—is defined under Minnesota Statute 609.2247.